-- 20 ha. of land in parcels that are from 0.5 ha.
-5 ha. in size for Light Industrial Use (warehousing, light manufacturing, transportation, etc.) - 20 ha. of land in parcels that are from 4 ha.
-10 ha. in size for Heavy Industrial Use (abattoir and other Agricultural Industry, log home building, asphalt plant, etc.) - 3 ha. of land in parcels that are 1 ha.
-3 ha. for Agricultural Industrial Use (greenhouses, other large scale agricultural activities)
+- 10 ha. of land in parcels that are from 0.5 ha.
+5 ha. in size for Light Industrial Use (warehousing, light manufacturing, transportation, etc.) - 10 ha. of land in parcels that are from 4 ha.
+10 ha. in size for Heavy Industrial Use (abattoir and other Agricultural Industry, log home building, asphalt plant, etc.) - 40 ha. of land in parcels that are from 20 ha.
+40 ha. in size for large scale Heavy Industrial Use (pellet plant, large wood products manufacturing, etc) - 1 ha. of land in parcels that are 1 ha. - 3 ha. for Agricultural Industrial Use (greenhouses, other large scale agricultural activities)

 The study has identified, in Section 8 and Appendix B, properties that have some potential for industrial development.
-These properties total over 189.4 ha. of potential usable area.
-As part of the Official Community Plan review process for Electoral Area D, these lands will be further evaluated regarding their potential suitability for industrial designation.
+These properties total over 154.8 ha. of potential usable area.
+As part of the Official Community Plan review process for Electoral Area E, these lands will be further evaluated regarding their potential suitability for industrial designation.
 If designated for industrial use, the rezoning process will then be required to allow for further evaluation of each property's suitability for a specific industrial purpose.
 Both the OCP designation and rezoning process include a public review and input component.